bkw777/WP-2_IC-Card/README.md

 Pin 37, BCHK/Vchk, Battery Voltage Check: Unknown usage.
 The schematic on service manual page 8-2 doesn't show Vchk connecting to anything, and I also cannot find anything anywhere on the board that connects to the pin.
 These PCBs don't connect this pin.

 ### Reading the RAM card:
 You can read out the contents of the RAM card with the ROM card programming adapter, by just telling the programmer to ignore the chip ID and assume the device is a SST39SF010A.
 (128K version of the family of flash chip on the ROM card.)

-The ROM card has a 256K 29F020-compatible chip, and presents a 29F020 pinout on the DIP pins to the programmer.
+The ROM card has a 256K 29F020-compatible chip, and the programming adapter presents a 29F020 pinout on the DIP pins to the programmer.
 The RAM card has a 128K SRAM.

 So to read the RAM card just pretend it's a 128K version of 29F020, which is 29F010.
 Specifically an actual part number would be "SST39SF010A".
 You can only read, NOT write.
-Example for a TL-866 programmer using the "minipro" util:  `minipro -x -p SST39SF010A -r ram.bin`
+Example for a TL-866 programmer using the "minipro" util, read the ram card and save a copy to a file named ram.bin:
+    minipro -x -p SST39SF010A -r ram.bin

 # TODO
 CamelFORTH on ROM?